Blob2763/lex/README.md

 > These are helper functions for `tokenise()` editing them could break the functionality of the main tokeniser

 > [!NOTE]
-> Most of these functions do not have any real uses other than tokenisation, it is not reccomended to use any of the functions listed below
+> Most of these functions do not have any real uses other than tokenisation, it is not recommended to use any of the functions listed below

 #### `extract_quote_strings(string)`
 Extracts all substrings surrounded by a pair of quotes.
 Quotes can be single (') or double ("), but each pair of quotes must consist of two of the same quotes.